-Year 1 children are taught History under the following topics: Guy Fawkes, Remembrance, The Great Fire of London, Houses Past and Present, Timelines.
+Year 1 children are taught History under the following topics: Guy Fawkes, Remembrance, The Great Fire of London, Houses: Past and Present, Toys: Past and Present.

 Year 2 children are taught History under the following topics: Famous People, Space Travel and World War II.

 Year 3 children are taught History under the following topics: The Stone Age, The Iron Age and Ancient Egyptians.